astronights/astronights.github.io/content/Profile.md

 ## Header
 - Hi, my name is Shubhankar.
-- I'm a Data Scientist.
+- Data Scientist | Machine Learning Engineer
 - A passionate data science enthusiast with a curiosity driven mindset, I love exploring new domains and creating innovative solutions with technology.

 ## About